 From TD1210 as meeting and market place different new collaborations emerged as visible in grants awarded to members of the community.

-Key publications (All publication listed here, have an acknowledgement to TD1210, a full list of TD1210 produced publications can be found on Mendeley (94 currently and still updated).
+Key publications (All publication listed here, have an acknowledgement to TD1210, a full list of TD1210 produced publications can be found on Mendeley (about 200 – entries still updated).